 The remodelled predictions for lake water quality undertaken by AECOM in 2018 identified a need to add alkalinity to the lake to ensure robust water quality at lake filling.
 The predictions suggested that alkalinity should be added to the river water as it is discharged to the lake, to provide 60 g/m3 of CaCO3.
 It is predicted that up to 3,450t of alkalinity as calcium carbonate should be added to the total river water volume with this likely to be undertaken by lining an open channel, along which the river water flows, with limestone.
-Assuming 50% efficiency in alkalinity production from limestone, a mass of 6,900 t of limestone comprising clean 25-50 mm chip would be required in the open channel over the filling period.
+Assuming 50% efficiency in alkalinity production from limestone, a mass of 6,900t of limestone comprising clean 25-50 mm chip would be required in the open channel over the filling period.

 To maximise the alkalinity input to the lake during filling, and based on advice from AECOM, OceanaGold proposed installing limestone in channels or swales along the length of the haul road.
 This proposal was described in previous versions of the Plan but is now possible only at the upper end of the north wall ramp.
-Limestone addition will also be possible on the benches of the remediated north east wall, during and after this work is complete.
-OceanaGold is currently awaiting advice on these replacement alkalinity addition options.
+Limestone addition will also be possible on the benches of the remediated northeast wall, during and after this work is complete.